silesiacoin/chaindriller/README.md

 # This is a chaindriller
  It is inspired by chainhammer, but is focused on filling tx pool with insane numbers via IPC/RPC

+## RELAYER SUPPORT
+To deploy Universal Profile use `go run ./cmd/updeployer/main.go`.
+It will deploy all needed smart contracts to L14 via staging relayer.
+L15 will be supported soon.

 ### Flags

 * Chain ID: